alexrvarela/SwiftTweener/README.md

 pod 'Tweener', '~> 2.0'
 ```

-To install dependencies run this command
+To install dependencies run this command:
 ```
 pod install
 ```